Ficodes/perseo-fe/README.md

 ## Overview

 Perseo is a Complex Event Processing (CEP) software that implements a simplified version of the CEP GE Open Specification and Architecture.
-It has been designed to be *NGSI*-compliant, using it as the communication protocol for events, and thus, Perseo is able to seamless and jointly work with a *context broker* like Orion.
+It has been designed to be fully *NGSIv2*-compliant, using it as the communication protocol for events, and thus, Perseo is able to seamless and jointly work with *context brokers* like Orion.

 It follows a straightforward idea: listening to events coming from context information to identify patterns described by rules, in order to immediately react upon them by triggering actions.